deb0x/AccessList/README.md

 1. `npm install ethers` in root dir
 2. `npm install web3` in root dir
+3. `npm install axios` in root dir
-3. Add "type": "module" in your package.json
+4. Add "type": "module" in your package.json
 This is how it should look!
 ```
 {